jvandeus/platformer-attempt-2020909/README.md

 # Outline:
-The goal of this project is to create a very basic base with witch to start other projects.
-Ideally All the assests will be bland placeholder assets that can be swapped out with whatever creative vision a newer project may see fit.
-As much as possible, this project should get most work that is NOT asset creation out of way to make it easier to get a collaborative metroidvania-esc project off the ground for when artists get involved.
+The goal of this project is to create a very basic platformer to just get something created, and expand on it from there.
+This project will be made in unity.
+There isn't much decided about this game for now beyond this.

 ## Phase 1 Features&Goals
 ### Currently in Development